• Skip to primary navigation

 Instructions

-• Working quickly, pour sugar mixture onto a parchment-lined, rimmed metal baking pan.
-Allow to cool completely.
+• Working quickly, pour the hot sugar mixture onto a parchment-lined rimmed baking sheet.
+Spread it as evenly as possible and allow to cool completely, about 30 minutes.

 For the blood:

-• Into a small mixing bowl, whisk together the corn syrup, cornstarch, red food coloring, and blue food coloring.
+• In a small bowl, whisk together the corn syrup, cornstarch, red food coloring, and blue food coloring until smooth and evenly colored.

-• Arrange glass shards on each cupcake.
-Drizzle with blood.
+• Arrange glass shards on each frosted cupcake, pressing them in at different angles.
+Drizzle generously with blood sauce and serve.

 Tried this recipe?Mention @thiswifecooks or tag #thiswifecooks!